 Some may decide to treat their acne scars with microneedling at home.
 If you go this route, use a tool that is safe for home use like the Banisher 2.0, replace it after 10 uses or every 3 months, and don't ever share your microneedle tool.

 Several scientific clinical trials have done and the results proved that microneedling is a safe and effective therapeutic option for the treatment of scars.

 Here are some possible side effects after microneedling:

 Bleeding is common after getting microneedling done in office, especially if long needles were applied for the treatment.
 In most circumstances, bleeding is not an issue because it is caused by needles reaching blood vessels in our skin which should only occur in a professional setting.
-If you experience bleeding after 24 hours please see a doctor.

 A little bit of pain is possible after microneedling, but most people do not feel any pain at all.
 Itching can be common because your skin is healing the microchannels created on your skin and the healing process can feel like an itchy sensation.
 The itching feeling should go away after a day.